Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/core-ping.rst

       "experiments": [<string>, /* … */], // Optional, array of identifiers
                                     // for the active experiments
-      "flashUsage": <integer>, // number of times flash plugin is played since last upload }
+      "flashUsage": <integer>, // number of times flash plugin is played since last upload "defaultBrowser": <boolean> // true if the user has set Firefox as default browser

+    }

 Field details